In stock for immediate shipping.

 Folk horror exerts a strange pull on us.
 The combination of natural beauty, ancient mysticism and looming threat gives this type of movie a unique power, while the abundant stories of older, wilder times mean there’s never a shortage of new scares for filmmakers to bring to the screen.
 The six cards in the Folk Horror Postcard Set feature the kind of intricate, hypnotic artwork that seems to characterise the genre; carefully restored to look their very best, these folk horror movie postcards celebrate six very different entries in the genre.
 Who knows what you’ll find if you go down to the woods today?
 Chances are it won’t be friendly.

 As you’ll see from the lusciously reproduced poster artwork in the Folk Horror Postcard Set, we’re drawn like moths to the flame, unable to resist the lure of arcane knowledge and willing to risk it all for a glimpse of forbidden truths.
 The folk horror genre is filled with shifting shadows, half-heard noises and a sense of communion with antediluvian forces.
 The untamed natural world isn’t all about verdant beauty; folk horror shows us that if you stray too far from the path, monsters won’t take long to find you.
-Yet as you’ll see from this folk horror cinema postcard collection, you don’t need to evil can just as easily take very human form.
+Yet as you’ll see from this folk horror cinema postcard collection, evil can just as easily take very human form.

 The six cards in the Folk Horror Postcard Set are a sight to behold, perfect for looking at by the light of an eerily flickering candle as something with hooves roams around outside.
 They’re printed to A6 size (105 x 148mm) on robust 350gsm silk stock.
 Matt lamination on both sides gives them a rich sheen, making them perfect as an offering to whatever primal force you may be attempting to appease.
 While the richly reproduced poster art adorns the front of each card, the reverse features a vintage-style design that you can use to write down a message to a friend, perhaps a series of important runes.
 You’ll get the best results writing on these folk horror film postcards using a fine gel ballpoint or fine felt-tipped pen.